 The Programme is full-time for three years and attendance at all components of the Programme is mandatory for its entire duration, including all induction periods.
 The length of the Programme cannot be reduced through the accreditation of prior learning or experience.
 All trainees are required to complete the full programme of training in order to qualify as a clinical psychologist.

 The maximum registration period with the University is five years within which time the programme of study must be completed.

-The educational programme comprises four components: the academic programme; clinical experience through year-long multi-faceted placements; the research programme; and the assessment process.
+The educational programme comprises four components: the academic programme; clinical experience through year-long and six month multi-faceted placements; the research programme; and the assessment process.
 The programme is organised in such a way as to enable the trainee to draw together their learning from these four activities so that each informs the other.
 This is achieved by close integration and co-ordination of each component such that each is aimed at developing the competencies pertinent to each year of training.

 An important feature of the Salomons programme is the opportunity to undertake specialist teaching options in the third year.
 These allow for the development of specialist skills; for example, in a chosen therapeutic approach (eg CBT, CAT, systemic or psychoanalytic) or in other areas (such as neuropsychology, leadership, working with organisations, or cross-cultural practice).
 The options available are reviewed yearly, building in considerable teaching flexibility and responsiveness to changing needs in the NHS and health and social care contexts.
 Exposure to other specialist services will occur throughout the three years.